 Etymology

-The word discourage comes from the Old French word descouragier, formed by combining des- (meaning “away, off, or reversal”) and corage (meaning “courage” or “heart”).
-The term entered Middle English as discouragen in the 14th century.
+The word discourage comes from the Old French descouragier, formed from des- (meaning “away, off, or reversal”) plus corage (meaning “courage” or “heart”).
+It entered Middle English as discouragen in the 14th century.
 Literally, “discourage” means “to take away courage.”
-Over time, the meaning expanded to include reducing motivation, confidence, or interest in an action or goal.
-This emotional and psychological aspect of the word remains relevant today in both personal and societal contexts, where discouragement can affect growth, creativity, and achievement.
+Over time, the meaning expanded to include reducing motivation, confidence, or interest in an action or goal—an emotional and psychological idea that still fits everyday conversations, classrooms, workplaces, and online feedback today.

 Example Sentences